PrasadDuvvi/CloudFormsPOC-1/poc.md

 * Customer/Partner will provide Red Hat configuration information for all systems.
    * Network information (IP, DNS, Subnet, and Gateway)
    * Additional Services (NTP and SMTP)
-* Customer/Partner will setup the required network and hypervisor configuration in preparation to the POC.
+* Customer/Partner will setup the required network, compute and storage configuration in preparation to the POC.
+* The customer will prepare all for all required access for the Partner and Red Hat Team doing the POC.

 ## Basic POC